 After an eight-year short animation hiatus to focus on feature Toy Story, Geri’s Game is the first Pixar story to center on a human character.

-The success of Geri as a beloved Pixar old man led years later to the creation of Carl Fredricksen, yet another Pixar old man, in the feature Up.
+The success of Geri as a beloved Pixar old man led years later to the creation of Carl Fredricksen, yet another Pixar old man, in Up.

 A senior citizen in an empty park challenges himself to a game of chess.
 He acts out the role of his opposing player as he goes from one side of the chessboard to the other.

 The film is light in tone, but with a feeling of loneliness and hope that gives it depth.
 The animation is stellar, the story succinct and emotional.